richardstockey/supeR/README.md

-supeR is an R package for running R scripts on your favourite HPC facility (or superRcomputeR)
+supeR is an R package for running R scripts on your favourite HPC facility (or superRcomputeR) from your local machine using R or RStudio (or any other chosen platform).